KANITA-P/comp3036-major-project-b2c-store-app/README.md

 Notes:

 - `DATABASE_URL` is used by Prisma and the Next.js apps.
-- `JWT_SECRET` is required for customer token signing.
-The app does not fall back to a default customer JWT secret.
+- `JWT_SECRET` is required for customer token signing and admin-to-storefront handoff signing.
+Use the same value in the web and admin app environments.
 - `NEXT_PUBLIC_ADMIN_URL` is used by the storefront navbar's Admin Login link.
 Use `http://localhost:3002` locally and the deployed admin app URL in production.
 - `NEXT_PUBLIC_WEB_URL` is used by the admin app's View Store link.
 Use `http://localhost:3001` locally and the deployed storefront URL in production.
 - `ADMIN_EMAIL` and `ADMIN_PASSWORD` are used by the database seed to create the single admin user.
 The password is hashed with bcrypt before storage.
 - `ADMIN_JWT_SECRET` is used for admin token signing and should be separate from the customer `JWT_SECRET`.

 ## Database Setup

+The project works with either a local PostgreSQL database or a hosted PostgreSQL database such as Neon.
+For Neon, set `DATABASE_URL` to the Neon connection string in the relevant `.env` files and deployment environment, then run the same Prisma migration and seed commands below.
+Do not commit the real Neon connection string.

 Start PostgreSQL: